Initial Posting: 5/9/2020 Last Update: 8/8/2020

-The other detects antibodies to the virus and requires blood — either a drop or a vial — to determine if you have been infected in the past and have developed some level of immunity.
-This test (also called a serology test) can be run in a laboratory or on a test strip.
-However, the accuracy of test strips has been found to vary, so you need to be careful if using a home-based test.
-None have been allowed by the FDA.
+This test detects antibodies to the virus and requires blood — either a drop or a vial — to determine if you have been infected in the past and have developed some level of immunity.
+This test (also called a serology test) can be run in a laboratory or on a test strip, although even test strips must be used in an authorized facility, not at home.
 As it takes time to develop antibodies that can be detected, antibody tests are most accurate when performed at least 20 days after the first disease symptoms.
 Tests focus on levels of the antibody IgG, which persists without much decline for several weeks, but may include levels of IgM which fall off more rapidly (Sethuraman, JAMA 2020).
-[Note: Avoid taking large doses -- 10,000 mcg or more -- of biotin for several days before an antibody test, as biotin may skew results.]
+These tests look for antibodies to specific parts of the virus, namely its spike proteins (proteins on the outside of the virus that can bind to receptors on human cells) or nucleocapsid proteins (proteins inside the virus).
+An advantage to testing for antibodies to the nucleocapsid is that these antibodies can be easier to detect, however, antibodies to the spike proteins are believed to be more important in conferring immunity against the virus, as these antibodies may block viral entry into cells — although antibodies to nucleocapsid proteins may still serve as proxies for immunity.
+See Finding the Best COVID-19 Test to learn which marketed tests target each protein.
+[Note: Avoid taking large doses -- 10,000 mcg or more -- of biotin (a B vitamin) for several days before an antibody test, as biotin may skew results.]

 Who is checking these tests?

 To speed the availability of tests, rather than put these through its normal approval process, the FDA has provided a special emergency use allowance (EUA) for tests that, although imperfect, may be useful at this time.
-So there are actually no FDA "approved" SARS-CoV-2 virus tests, but a list of "FDA allowed" tests.
-The FDA allowances are based on data submitted by the test manufacturers, but the has FDA announced that government laboratories, including those at the National Institutes of Health (NIH) are now conducting independent tests of these tests and the FDA expects to make the results public (which we will post when available — so watch for announcements in our newsletter.)
+So there are actually no FDA "approved" SARS-CoV-2 virus tests, but a list of "FDA authorized" tests.
+The FDA allowances are based on data submitted by the test manufacturers, but the National Institutes of Health (NIH) and other government laboratories are now conducting independent tests of these tests and the FDA has been making the results public (see results in the Finding the Best COVID-19 Test section and watch for further announcements in our newsletter.)

 Several other organizations around the world have been testing the test and/or certifying virus and antibody tests.
 The European Union's has been certifying tests, conferring on them its CE (Conformité Européenne) mark, and the Chinese National Medical Products Administration (NMPA) has been doing the same.
 Researchers in California, Denmark, and elsewhere have been testing the antibody tests.